infolabtamu/crowdy/docs/source/index.rst

     * The name of the method determines the url.
 For example, to run api.crowd.id(cid), you can GET /api/1/crowd/id/106582358 or GET /api/1/crowd/id?cid=106582358 .
 Either way, it returns the profile for      @jeffamcgee.
-    * Datetimes are always specified in seconds since the unix epoch in UTC.
+    * Datetimes are always specified in seconds since the UNIX epoch in UTC.
     * If there is a min_field and a max_field, then it searches for objects where min_field<=object.field<field .